-I've been thinking a lot lately about why I write, why any of us write, and realizing that it's been a extremely weird road to travel, and how often what we pick up along the way, the odd shells and bottle caps, the detritus of our lives, turns into something on a page.
+I've thought a lot about why I write, why any of us write, realizing that it's been an extremely weird road to travel, and how often the mess that we pick up along the way, the odd shells and bottle caps, the detritus of our lives, turns into something on a page.

 In the meantime I managed to write, and more miraculously, sell, my first novel, a tale of Roman Britain in which the hero died at the end.
 And which went straight to the bottom of the charts.
 The paperback rights didn't even sell.
 But it did get me a contract with a paperback book packager, where they thought up ideas, some more plausible than others, for multi-volume series of historical adventure or romance novels, pitched them to publishers and then hired writers to write them under various pseudonyms.
 I quit the job at the radio station and settled down to write two books a year.
 I had strict instructions not to kill off my hero again.